SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 The piggyback services of old , were now reserved for loads that did not require rushed deliveries, and the units were now shipped direct with straight loads only, no more mixed deliveries went by train.
 With the additional power units Speedway was able to pre-route the deliveries , they could deliver Edmunston, Grandfalls, Fredericton and all those places in between right from the highway trailer.
 They had again bettered their services.
 Even those loads coming out of the Maritimes provided a faster delivery, to places such as, Quebec, Trois Riviers, Drummondville and in between.
 In the past Speedway would interline many of these shipments, splitting the revenue with other local carriers, now they could delivery directly and hold onto 100% of the revenue, and they could control the quality of the service, for they could control the driver reasonably well.

-before the advent of fiberglass - this another complete story in Murray Macfie's life
+before the advent of fiberglass - this would be another complete story in Murray Macfie's life

 ) were built on site , the rack poles bent and formed and all assembled by Speedway's own staff.
 The tarpaulin , a heavy oiled and weather protected covering was the only object of these units to be purchased ready made from W. E .Canning Mfg. .
 Some 75 units of this type were made to be added to Speedway's fleet .